109 (department store): History and description

 The building, located just across the street from Shibuya Station, opened in April 1979.
 The architect was Minoru Takeyama.
 Tokyu, the building's operator, designed the building as a "Fashion Community" containing small retail stores targeting the early-30s female consumer.
 Tokyu intended the store to compete with Seibu Department Stores, which was making inroads into the Shibuya area.

 The name of the building, 109, is a form of word play (goroawase, specifically numerical substitution) and is taken from the Japanese characters tō (meaning 10) and kyū (9) as in Tōkyū.
+The numbers 10 and 9 also signified the operating hours, which was 10 a.m. to 9 p.m.
 The interior of the building is designed to move shoppers in a loop on each floor from the elevators past various shops.
 A movie theater was originally planned for the top floor, but the fire department would not grant approval due to emergency-evacuation routes not meeting appropriate standards.
 Although originally targeted at women in their 30s, the building later became more known as a sanctuary for young women from the gyaru subculture.